 (We wish we could say 100%, but there's always those one or two people who just like to be the Eeyore of the group:)

 Students spend their mornings taking a variety of liberal arts classes (Philosophy, English, History, and Theology), then, after Mass and lunch, students spend their afternoons and evenings enjoying a number of recreational and social events.
-Activities generally include a canoe trip down the Shenandoah River, a hike and cookout on Skyline Drive, swing and contra dancing, making smores over a bonfire, bowling, participating in a talent show, eating a steak dinner at the Admissions Director’s house, and attending an Irish barn dance at College President Dr. Timothy O’Donnell’s house.
+Activities generally include: canoeing on the Shenandoah River, hike and cookout on Skyline Drive, swing and contra dancing, making smores over a bonfire, bowling, participating in a talent show, and attending an Irish barn dance.
 These activities are absolutely amazing and show the participants that you can still have good old fashioned fun in a safe, moral, and Catholic environment!

 One of the highlights of the program is the opportunity the students have to meet other young Catholics like themselves who are trying to live good, Catholic, well-balanced lives.
 Through this program, they make friends for life, and learn more about all that Christendom has to offer.
 In fact, students continually say that they feel closer to their new friends whom they only knew for a week, than with their life-long friends from back home.
 Why?
 Find out for yourself by attending one of these programs next summer.
 There is no real way to explain it - you just need to experience it.